bplusv/frontend-nanodegree-feedreader/README.md

 ### Aditional Tests
 * On existing RSS Feeds Suite: add test to check the feeds are displayed on the sidebar menu.
+* New Feature Request: display the author and published date for each feed entry.

 ### Consulted Materials
 * [Jasmine](http://jasmine.github.io/) - Behavior-Driven Testing Framework